rafalp/Misago/dev-docs/plugins/hooks/validate-post-content-hook.md

-# `validate_post_hook`
+# `validate_post_content_hook`

-This hook allows plugins to replace or extend the standard logic used to validate post contents.
+This hook allows plugins to replace or extend the standard logic used to validate post content.

-Post contents are represented as a `ParsingResult` object with the following attributes:
+Post content is represented as a `ParsingResult` object with the following attributes:

 - `markup: str`: The original markup posted by the user. - `tokens: list[Token]`: A token stream returned by the parser. - `html: str`: An HTML representation of the parsed markup. - `text: str`: A plain text representation of the parsed markup.